LauraBertola/Tutorials/WGS (low depth)/FastQC_Trimming_Mapping.md

 ![fastqc_summary](Images/fastqc-summary.png)

 Often, you'll have a large number of samples, and you don't want to waste time looking at tons of individual html files.
 [MultiQC](https://docs.seqera.io/multiqc) can help you summarize the results of multiple fastqc files.
-Unfortunately, MultiQC need another python version than the one which is installed system-wide.
+Unfortunately, MultiQC needs another python version than the one which is installed system-wide.
 We need to first create and activate an environment which allows MultiQC to run properly.
 Run the following lines:

 ```
 conda config --set ssl_verify no